FBemf/bookmarks/README.md

 - Tag your bookmarks
 - Search, filter by tags, or do both at the same time
 - Includes a javascript bookmarklet for easy bookmarking (found on the API keys page)
+- Compiles to just one binary, including sqlite driver

 ## API